seq-code/seqcode/README.md

    of the person they commemorate.
 6. Names should not be deliberately contentious or abusive of any person, race, religion, political belief, or ideology.
+7. Names that include mnemonic cues are preferred because they promote learning and memory.

 #### Names of Genera